Carmat to resume implants of Aeson artificial heart in October

-Jan 31 (Reuters) - French medical devices company Carmat ALCAR.PA will resume implants of its Aeson artificial hearts in October this year, it said on Monday, having suspended them temporarily last December because of quality issues affecting some of the devices.
+Jan 31 (Reuters) - French artificial heart maker Carmat ALCAR.PA said on Monday it would resume implants of its Aeson artificial heart in October, after it suspended them in December because quality issues affected some of the devices.

 "A rigorous investigation concluded that quality defects on two distinct components of the prosthesis were the root cause of these issues," the group said in a statement.